minghao2016/pHbuilder/README.md

 * You can currently use `protein.add_buf()` to add less buffer molecules than you have titratable groups, however for some reason (either phbuilder or gromacs build), this will give nonsensical results.

 <b>To-do</b>
+* Change `protein.add_ions()` so that it can do more than just neutralize the system.
 * Enable the charge leveling scheme termed "charge coupling", i.e. put charge on an "ion".
-* Put the lambda charges on virtual sites instead of the actual atoms themselves.
+* Enable multistate and/or put the lambda charges on virtual sites instead of the actual atoms.
-* Enable multistate.